 Most outboard models are equipped with power tilt and trim mechanisms.
-The purpose of power tilt is to raise the engine for launching, loading, or trailering your boat.
-Power trim may be used to adjust the boats planing performance and running attitude.
-See Power trim in Sportfish, Cruisers, Yachts Owner's Manual on pages 52 and 72.
+The purpose of power tilt is to raise the engine(s) for launching, loading or trailering.
+Power trim may be used to adjust the boat's planing performance and running attitude.
+See power trim, page 52 and 72, in Sportfish, Cruisers, Yachts Owner's Manual.